 |10 February 2011||Drug Smuggling|

 On February 11, 2011, a 51-year-old male passenger (from West Hollywood, California USA) was arrested for selling drugs to other passengers.
-The arest was done in St Thomas (USVI).
+The arrest was done in St Thomas (USVI).
 During this incident, the ship was chartered for a Bahamas gay-themed cruise.
 Cabin search yielded over 140 pills of ecstasy, ~3 gr methamphetamine and in cash USD 51,000.
-In November 2011, the man was sentenced to 21 months in jail for drug dealing on cruise ship.
+In November 2011, the man was sentenced to 21 months in jail for drug dealing on the cruise ship.

 |06 February 2011||Crew / Passenger Deaths|

 On February 6, 2011, a 32-year-old female crew was found dead in Cozumel.
 The body was recovered from the ocean.
-Autopsy showed drowning as cause of death, but the woman also suffered blows to the head and other parts of the corpse.
+The autopsy showed drowning as the cause of death, but the woman also suffered blows to the head and other parts of the corpse.
 The victim (Polish in origin) worked as a musician on the ship.
 The investigation of a possible murder case resulted in the arrest and murder charge of a 24-year-old Mexican bartender in Cozumel.

 You can add more details on reported here accident or submit new / your own Allure Of The Seas ship incident ("Cruise Minus" report) via CruiseMapper's contact form.